freedomofpress/securedrop-protocol/docs/wip-protocol-0.3.md

 ### Messaging

-- Presumes Newsroom PKI set up (ie FPF has signed Newsroom key, newsroom has signed journalist signing keys.
-Still TBD whether newsroom or journalist signs journo fetching key.)
+- Presumes Newsroom PKI set up (ie FPF has signed Newsroom key, newsroom has signed journalist signing key.
+Under discussion: Journalist signs their own long-term dh-akem and fetching key.)
 - Fetching key lifetime still TBD; might want to make it easier to roll than the journo signing key
+- There is still an open issue to discuss the lifetime of the journalist messaging key bundles that are used by senders to send them messages.
+(Discussion of time-scoped keys instead of one-time keys depending on key exhaustion concerns).
 - Presumes source verifies signatures on keys before using (omits error checking)
 - Source creates message for each journalist individually (n journalists)
 - Journalist creates reply for all other journalists + source (n-1 + 1 = n, to be sure that ciphertext numbers match in each direction and avoid attacks that allow for probabilistically identifying a user's role)